What is Methylation?

 OLA LOA Stands Alone as the Best Multivitamin Product for Every Medical Practice

 Here are but a few key points.
-Please browse the Our Products and the Why Ola Loa pages of this web site to learn about the advantages that Ola Loa products have over other multivitamin products on the market.
+Please browse the Why Ola Loa pages of this web site to learn about the advantages that Ola Loa products have over other multivitamin products on the market.

-Reduced risk of choking in debilitated or neurologically injured patients.
+- Reduced risk of choking (versus pills) in debilitated or neurologically injured patients.

-Dr. Richard Kunin MD is the formulator of all of Ola Loa's products.
+Dr. Richard Kunin MD is a nutrition oriented physician and the formulator of all of Ola Loa's products.
 He pioneered the use of vitamins and minerals in today’s medical practice and was a co-founder of the Orthomolecular Medical Society with Dr. Linus Pauling in 1976.
-He is a San Francisco based nutrition oriented physician and Orthomolecular specialist with over thirty years of experience in the nutrition medicine field.
+He is a San Francisco based nutrition oriented physician and Orthomolecular specialist with over forty years of experience in the nutrition medicine field.
 Please visit Dr. Kunin's page on our webs site to LEARN MORE.